barryclark/jekyll-now/_posts/2014-10-21-ansible-for-database-management.md

 Step 1 is to start building playbooks.
 Playbooks are constructed from one or more roles.
 Roles can use modules.
 [See here](http://www.ansible.com/how-ansible-works) for a primer on Ansible and playbooks.
 I have created a couple of simple roles to help folks get started with either [MongoDB](https://galaxy.ansible.com/list#/roles/1955) or [TokuMX](https://galaxy.ansible.com/list#/roles/1890).
 You can use these to help bootstrap your playbooks.
 These roles are listed on Ansible Galaxy to help you get them installed into your playbooks properly.
 Here is a [short primer](https://galaxy.ansible.com/intro) on Ansible Galaxy.
 Use these components (along with modules) to create playbooks that match your business needs.

+[Roles](https://galaxy.ansible.com/list#/roles) exist for many database platforms including mySQL, PostgreSQL, MongoDB, TokuMX, Cassandra, and more.
+There are also a number of [modules](http://docs.ansible.com/list_of_database_modules.html) already developed for use.

 ## A play ##

 For example, here is a sample playbook that ensures the DB is running, ensures the DBA user is present, and installs a DBA management tool written in javascript to a known directory.